sCrypt-Inc/scryptTS-docs/docs/how-to-integrate-a-frontend/how-to-integrate-dotwallet.md

 const provider = new DefaultProvider();

-const signerRef = useRef(new DotwalletSigner({
+const signerRef = useRef(new DotWalletSigner({
   accessToken
 }, provider));
 ```

-Now you can access APIs of DotwalletSigner.
+Now you can access APIs of DotWalletSigner.

-So far, we have completed the integration of dotWallet.
+Congrats!
+You have completed the integration of DotWallet.
 ------

 [1] `client_secret` is usually stored in the backend service.
 Use the request `accessToken`.

-[2] `redirect_uri` only uses the current page during development and debugging.
-Usually use a backend service as `redirect_uri` in production.
-And serve the request `accessToken` on the backend.
+[2] `redirect_uri` only uses the current page in development environment.
+It usually uses a backend service as `redirect_uri` and serves the request with `accessToken` at the backend in production.